 Osteoarthritis used to be called “wear and tear” arthritis because it was thought that the joints gradually wore out with use and that this was inevitable as we get older.
-It is now known that osteoarthritis is much more complicated.
+It is now known that the process of osteoarthritis is much more complicated.
 Inside the affected joints there is quite a lot of healing and repair going on, also called inflammation and this can include the formation of new bone which can contribute to some of the pain and stiffness.
 Although the risk of osteoarthritis increases as we get older, osteoarthritis is not inevitable.
 The other good news is that the pain of osteoarthritis can come and go and will not inevitably get worse.

-Inside a joint with osteoarthritis there is loss of cartilage which surrounds the ends of the bones and acts as a shock absorber and the formation of new bone which can cause the joints to look lumpy or become bent.
+Inside a joint with osteoarthritis there is loss of cartilage which surrounds the ends of the bones and acts as a shock absorber, and the formation of new bone which can cause the joints to look lumpy or become bent.

 Is osteoarthritis caused by too much exercise?

 Osteoarthritis is not caused by too much exercise and hard work does not damage the joints.
 People who have had sporting injuries are more likely to develop osteoarthritis in that joint but even extreme sportsmen and women are not more usually more prone to osteoarthritis.

 If anything, exercise may help protect against osteoarthritis because strong muscles help to support the joints and people who exercise may be slimmer than those who don’t and keeping to a healthy weight can also help protect the joints from osteoarthritis.